artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 	 * Misses = 124 - 76 = 48
 	 * Writebacks = 85 - 69 = 16

-10. Let's try to justify these results:
+Do these numbers make sense?

 Remember that this is the cache configuration that we are using, where the block is determined using bits 4 and 5.